dnhn/gca-site/src/content/docs/intro.md

 title: Introduction
 ---

-Add a spark of joy to coding—hear a surprise sound every time you commit.
+**Git Commit Audio** adds a spark of joy to coding—hear a surprise sound every time you commit.
 By default, it’s a sitcom laugh track.

 ## Features